To fetch data from a MySQL database and export it to CSV using PHP, you can follow these steps:

 Explanation:

-- Database Connection: Replace your_username, your_password, your_database_name, and your_table with your actual database credentials and table name.
+- Database Connection: Replace your_username, your_password, your_database_name, and your_table with your actual database credentials

 - Fetch Data: The SQL query retrieves data from the specified table.